Brendan Keegan: Philanthropy

-Keegan is the founder of Keegan Family Courage & Faith Foundation.
-He has established the Barbara Keegan Arts Center, named after her mother, at St. Christopher's and the Keegan Leadership Center at the Bishop Guertin High School.
+Keegan and his wife Dana founded the Keegan Family Courage & Faith Foundation.
+They have established the Barbara Keegan Arts Center, named after his mother, at St. Christopher's and the Keegan Leadership Center at the Bishop Guertin High School.
+Through the Keegan Family Courage & Faith Foundation, he and his family have contributed more than $10 million to youth academics and athletics.